 Fortunately, deaths due to CVD have gone down over the past few decades, but heart attack and stroke still remain the two top killers in the U.S. Part of the reason that the death toll may be in a state of reduction is because doctors are very clear with their patients about the risk factors for stroke and heart disease, and can treat patients preventively with well tolerated medications.

-Doctors instill in patients the importance of making lifestyle changes to prevent the debilitating conditions and even reverse heart damage that has already progressed.
 Technology is assisting the doctors’ efforts with tests that help to catch the early onset of many forms of cardiovascular disorders.
 Finally, over the last decades medication has been developed which drastically reduces the mortality and morbidity associated with heart disease and stroke.

 It’s Risky Business